goharbor/harbor/tools/swagger/templates/README.md

 The `security` section defines the default security enforcement for the application.
 You can select different securityDefinitions, as the keys, and apply "scopes" as the values.
-Those default definitions can be overriden in each route by a section with the same name:
+Those default definitions can be overridden in each route by a section with the same name:

 ```yaml
 paths: